Omar-Arabi1/cliper/README.md

   you use this command to fuzzy search the labels in your clipboard you could enter a part of the label and it will give you the most close takes

-  it takes in a required query which it will search with if it doesn't find anything with the accuracy higher or equal to 80% it will give no output
+  it takes in a required query argument which it will search with if it doesn't find anything with the accuracy higher or equal to 80% it will give no output

   the lowest accuracy it could provide is 80% it doesn't provide any other metadata on what this label